miyaichi/PiAutoRotate/README.md

   address (`0x68`) matches the wiring (AD0 pin low).
 - **Display does not rotate** – run `wlr-randr --list` to verify the output name, and confirm the compositor allows transforms on that output.

+## TODO

+- Implement a complementary filter that fuses gyro integration (with measured bias compensation) and accelerometer readings to add tunable smoothing and latency control to the rotation heuristic.